How Do You Embed Images in a Django Blog From a WYSIWYG Editor?

 class ContentImageUpdateView(ContentImageCreateView):

-Interestingly, when you delete or update an image record stored in the table, the actual image file the record points to is preserved.
-This means that overtime image files from records deleted or changed will accumulate.
-These stranded files probably aren't desirable to have since they're not being used but will still accumulate storage costs and consume resources.
+Interestingly, when you delete or update an image record stored in the table, the actual image file the record points to remains unaffected.
+This means that overtime orphaned image files will accumulate.
+We need to eliminate these files since their presence will consume resources and contribute to unnecessary cost.

-To purge the files when the associated records change or are deleted, I'm going to use a signal that I construct directly.
-This isn't the only way to achieve the desired result, however.
-There's a package, django-cleanup that promises the help with just this problem.
+To purge the files, I'm going to use a custom signal.
+This isn't the only way to achieve the desired result.
+There's a package, django-cleanup that promises the help with this exact problem.
+However, I don't have experience using this package.
+Instead, I'll implement the required functionality directly.

-Back to my approach.
-I want to catch two signals: pre_save and pre_delete.
-Note, these signals come in both the 'pre' and 'post' variety.
-We want to use the 'pre' form so that way we're still able to retrieve the original resource targeted for deletion.
-If a change is committed, then we won't be able to find it.
+For my approach, I want to catch two signals: pre_save and pre_deleteThese signals come in both the "pre" and "post" variety.
+We want to be sure we use the "pre" form so that way we're still able to retrieve the original resource.

 from django.db.models.signals import pre_delete, pre_save